 Canada implemented a system in 2015 allowing copyright holders to distribute warning notices to suspected users of illegal IPTVs through their ISP (internet service provider).
 Until fairly recently, many of these warnings included demands for a cash settlement in order to avoid prosecution and larger fines.

 However, in 2019, the law on these notices was changed due to widespread criticism stemming from the fact that recipients of these warnings were under no obligation to pay the settlements, leading to many Canadians paying fines they didn’t have to.
 There were also a number of cases where people who were wrongly accused of illegal streaming were pressured into paying these fines.

 The 2019 changes meant that copyright holders could no longer demand settlement fees in these warnings and could not ask for personal information.
 Although warnings from copyright holders may no longer demand cash, users of illegal IPTVs may leave themselves open to prosecution and even higher fines.

 How to Tell If an IPTV Service Is Legal or Illegal

 Most legal IPTV services are big, well-known brands like Netflix and Amazon Prime Video, meaning the biggest legal IPTV services are easily identifiable from their reputations alone.
 But if you come across an IPTV provider you haven’t heard of, how can you tell whether it’s legal?

 It’s a good idea to look up how much these subscriptions usually cost.
-Some illegal IPTV services do charge subscription fees, but these are significantly lower than fees of legal IPTV services, as the illegal ones avoid licensing and production costs and can afford to charge much less for a subscription.
+Some illegal IPTV services do charge subscription fees, but these are significantly lower than the fees of legal IPTV services, as the illegal ones avoid licensing and production costs and can afford to charge much less for a subscription.